About Endless forms

 Research Teams of Endless Forms

-To address these various levels of understanding, Endless Forms comprises seven research teams, each grouped around one permanent researcher, and led by Prof. Dr. Menno Schilthuizen:
+To address these various levels of understanding, Endless Forms comprises seven research teams, each grouped around one permanent researcher, and jointly led by Dr. Barbara Gravendeel and Dr. Martin Rucklin.

 - Frietson Galis Lab (selection and constraints in mammal skeleton evolution)

 - Barbara Gravendeel Lab (genomics of adaptive morphology in plants)

 - Dick Groenenberg Lab (phylogenomics of various groups, especially molluscs)

 - Martin Rücklin Lab (palaeobiology of early jawed vertebrates)

 - Menno Schilthuizen Lab (evolutionary diversification in genitalia and snail shells)

 - Freek Vonk Lab (evolution and genomics of venom delivery in snakes)